seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-    hunt» is the reason for the search, never its result** — the exchange list this run read is checked for the symbol first, at no cost, and a mover's search — list or book — asks what moved it in the last 24 hours and what is dated for it inside the holding window: a move INTO a dated event is the market pricing that event, and the event is a forward candidate (§4).
-What it finds is placed by §6's rules, and a state change or a partnership with its reaction in the payload prints under `УЖЕ БЫЛО СЕГОДНЯ`.
+    hunt» is the reason for the search, never its result** — the exchange list this run read is checked for the symbol first, at no cost, and a mover's search — list or book — asks what moved it in the last 24 hours and what is dated for it inside the holding window: a move INTO a dated event is the market pricing that event, and the event is a forward candidate (§4). **The search is one query in a named form, «<project> news <D Month YYYY>» on the UTC day of the freeze, and it carries no price, no percentage and no «why»** — `<project>` a list coin's CoinGecko id in `main.py` `TOKENS` with its hyphens read as spaces and a trailing `-<digit>` dropped, a book coin's the project its filter-3 lookup named (§3B). **Where that search holds nothing, the coin's own §6a lanes are opened rather than searched again:** every record of the last thirty days on each of its rows is read at its own address for what it announces and for a date ahead, and the read refreshes no lane.
+What it
+    finds is placed by §6's rules, and a state change or a partnership with its reaction in the payload prints under `УЖЕ БЫЛО СЕГОДНЯ`.
 A mover whose primary-dated event lay inside the window and was not in the hunt is a coverage gap named for the Architect, never